SpAsM7/lpp-ws/PRD/coding-rules.md

    - Never use .sql() or raw queries
    - Use appropriate client based on context (server vs client)
 6. Never store sensitive data in JSONB fields:
-   - Use JSONB only for preferences, metadata, and configuration
-   - Never store PII, financial data, or auth data in JSONB
    - Always validate JSONB data structure with zod
 7. GP/LP Role Separation:
    - Always implement dual-check system for GP access (is_gp_user AND gp_role)